Cartridges of the Mondragon Rifle

-The small clip version on the left is an original, and the one on the right and in the gun on the right is a modified Garand clip.
+The small clip version on the left is an original Mondragon clip.
+The clip on the right and in the gun on the right is a modified Garand clip.
 Yes! you heard right….a MODIFIED Garand clip.
 Only a few thousandths of an inch seem to separate them, probably just enough to keep the lawyers away from any patent infringement.

 (The Mondragon version was first!)

-The Model 1908 uses the standard 5 round Mauser stripper clips found in the rifles of the Great War and later.
+The Model 1908 uses the standard 5 round Mauser stripper clips as found in the German rifles of the Great War and later.